 Products from the boutique

 Stepping forth into the cruel light and heat of the hot afternoon, we were a pair of thoroughly clean, toxin free, sister machines!
 All ready and relaxed for what the night ahead had to offer, we both agreed that it was one of our BEST experiences!
 It was exceptionally clean with highly professional and friendly staff on all levels, organised and unobtrusive all wrapped up in peaceful, luxurious and comfortable surroundings and of course, EXCELLENT value for money.
 I highly recommend indulging in a Turkish Hamam if you are ever in this part of the world.
-I would honestly have one a week if I was fortunate enough to call Turkey home.
-So say ‘Hooray for the Hamam!
-Let it live on for another thousand years and continue to scrub us westerners clean!
+I would honestly have one a week if I was fortunate enough to call Istanbul home.
+So let’s all pray and say ‘Hooray for the Hamam!
+May its beneficial beauty baths live on for another thousand years and continue to scrub us westerners clean!

 …”Soap is to the BODY what laughter is to the SOUL”… Anonymous